JoinColony/solidity-steamroller/Readme.md

 # solidity-steamroller

-🚂 Flatten your Solidity contracts with ease.
+🚜 Flatten your Solidity contracts with ease.

 This flattens your Solidity contracts by recursively resolving your dependencies and merging them into your contract file.
 Dependencies won't be included twice.
-Pragma statements are reduced to one and aligned and the newest version.
+Pragma statements are reduced to one and aligned to the newest version.

 ### Why?